KinchiFR/KinchiFR/README.md

   # 👀 About me

   Hi !
 Self-taught developer since 2017 from France working on little projects like Discord Bots or websites with different technologies.

-  Trying my best to be active but I've motivation issues.

   My repositories are organized [here](https://github.com/SounaVR?tab=stars)⭐